Daniel-191/Paradise/TOS.md

 - Attempting to circumvent this policy through multiple transactions or agreements outside the bot will be considered a violation.
 - Currency transfers should only be used for legitimate gifts or trades of in-game items when permitted.
 - The bot administration reserves the right to reverse or nullify transactions that appear to violate these terms.
+- **If users engage in loans despite this prohibition, bot staff and administrators are not responsible for any disputes, losses, or issues that may arise from such unauthorized arrangements.**

 ---